ErenSalman/midas-case/README.md

 # MIDAS-CaseApp

-This terraform scripts deploy an AWS infrastructure for a web application, including a vpv, subnets, security groups, load balancers, and auto scaling groups (ASGs) for frontend and backend servers.
+This terraform scripts deploy an AWS infrastructure for a web application, including a vpc, subnets, security groups, load balancers, and auto scaling groups (ASGs) for frontend and backend servers.
 The infrastructure is designed for a high-availability and secure setup with both public and private subnets.

 ## Configuration
 The terraform scripts includes various configuration variables that you can customize according to your requirements.
 Key variables include: